 Chocolate is a real passion for Rich from Byron Bay Cacao, a creative outlet where he gets to experiment with new flavours and colours and we love trying his creations!
 Rich loves working with local businesses and has included things like Ink Gin and macadamia nuts into his chocolates.
-He also creates the most beautiful wedding cakes with stunning floral creations.
+Rich creates some of the chocolate products that go in to our delicious chocolate gift hampers.

 We chatted with Rich recently to find out more about our local chocolatier, where he gets his inspiration from and what we can expect to see in the future!

 Tell us how you started your business and why?

 I first started making chocolate at a restaurant I had and our clients loved them so the business bloomed from that along with my passion for cacao.